One charging hour on a Level 2 EVSE provides a travel range of 15-30 miles, depending upon the make and model of the Electric Vehicle.

 - How will I be able to find public charging stations?

-The Department of Energy (DOE) is maintaining a database on their website with all known charging stations.
+The Department of Energy (DOE) maintains a database on their website with all known charging stations.
 The major automakers are updating their own databases from the DOE website.
-Each EV will have a map display which shows charging station locations.
+Each EV has a map display which shows charging station locations.

-In addition, third-party smart phone apps are being developed which will locate a charging station in your vicinity.
+In addition, third-party smart phone apps are available which will locate a charging station in your vicinity.
+Popular apps are available through ChargePoint, PlugShare, and CarStations.

 - Is the home charging station safe?